-Networks are designed to happen face-to-face, virtually and online.
-Where face-to-face delivery is not practical or allowed due to Covid-19 we will make best use of available technology to enable participants to continue to speak, collaborate and engage with high-quality personal and professional development
+*Please note where events cannot run face-to-face due to local or national Covid-19 government guidance, they will be delivered as live online events.
+We will make best use of available technology to enable participants to continue to speak, collaborate and engage with high-quality personal and professional development.

 How to apply